CITGuru/CITGuru/README.md

 ### Hi there 👋

-Here are some things you need to know about me
+Here are some things you need to know about me:

 - 🔭 I’m currently working on Blockchain and Finance Technologies
 - 🌱 I’m currently learning Web Accessibility and Blockchain